pachyderm/pachyderm/doc/deployment/index.rst

 This section descirbes how to deploy Pachyderm on premises or on a supported cloud platform of your choice.

+**Note:** Pachyderm supports the Docker runtime only.
+If you want to deploy Pachyderm on a system that uses another container runtime, ask for advice in our `Slack channel <http://slack.pachyderm.io/>`__.

 .. toctree::
    :maxdepth: 2